Analytics Reporting API¶

 The Flurry Analytics provides you with the tools and resources you need to gain a deep level of understanding about your users’ behavior in your apps.
 Flurry Metrics API allows you to export your data, based on standard formats such as CSV and JSON, allowing you to integrate it into web dashboards, data warehouses and any other system you might use for managing your business.

-To get the access to your company data you need to acquire the programatic app token.
-The programatic token should be included in the header as:
+To get the access to your company data you need to acquire the programmatic app token.
+The programmatic token should be included in the header as:

 Flurry Analytics API Query Builder¶